d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 $\mathbf{b}_h \in \mathbb{R}^{1 \times h}$
 is the bias,
 and the symbol $\odot$ is the Hadamard (elementwise) product operator.
-Here we use a nonlinearity in the form of $\tanh$ to ensure that the values in the candidate hidden state remain in the interval $(-1, 1)$.
+Here we use a nonlinearity in the form of tanh to ensure that the values in the candidate hidden state remain in the interval $(-1, 1)$.

 The result is a *candidate* since we still need to incorporate the action of the update gate.
 Comparing with :eqref:`rnn_h_with_state`,